2019 British Virgin Islands general election: Results

-Territorial seats
+District seats

-Winning candidates are highlighted in blue.
-Previously incumbent candidates are marked in bold.

 Incumbent Andrew Fahie (VIP) easily won his sixth consecutive election over his two challengers each contesting their first.
 District 1 had the lowest turnout of any district with 60.38% of voters participating.
 Fahie's victory was the highest in terms of margin of votes (601) and the percentage of votes cast (81.45%).

 Incumbent Melvin Turnbull retained his seat after switching parties to join the PVIM, defeating political newcomer Carnel Clyne (VIP).

 Incumbent Julian Fraser won his sixth election but his first as the leader of the PU after leaving the VIP.
 He has never lost an election in his 3rd district stronghold.
 His opponents, Aaron Parillon (NDP) and Arlene Smith-Thompson (VIP) were each contesting their first election.

 Incumbent Mark Vanterpool (NDP) won his fifth election in six contests, narrowly holding off newcomer Luce Hodge-Smith.
 District 4 had the highest proportion of spoiled ballots of any district.

 Incumbent Delores Christopher died prior to the election leaving the seat vacant.
 Newcomer Kye Rymer (VIP) overcame fellow newcomer Wade Smith (PVIM) and political veteran Elvis "Juggy" Harrigan (NDP), who was contesting his fifth election (including once as an at-large candidate).

 Incumbent Alvera Maduro-Caines (NDP) won her third consecutive election narrowly defeating newcomer John Samuel (VIP).
 Less than a year after the election Maduro-Caines would "cross the floor" to join the VIP.

 Incumbent Kedrick Pickering running as an independent in his fifth election, having won his previous four contests, lost to Natalio Wheatley who was contesting his third-ever general election for a third different party.
 The same seat was formerly held by Wheatley's grandfather, former Chief Minister, Willard Wheatley.

 Marlon Penn (NDP) won his third consecutive contest, comfortably defeating Dean Fahie (VIP) who was standing for election for the first time.

 Political newcomer Vincent Wheatley (VIP) easily defeated incumbent Hubert O'Neal (NDP) who was contesting his seventh general election (having won only once previously, in 2015).
 District 9 had the highest turnout of any district with 71.03% of voters participating.
 Wheatley's 891 votes were the highest total of any district candidate.